shravan188/how-i-learnt-x-in-y-days/gen_ai_learning_journey.md

 * When the code `open('data/ece_curriculum_nitk.txt', "r")` within curriculum_tool.py is imported in main.py, Python searches for the text file w.r.t main.py directory i.e. current working directory

 * When the LLM decides to do a function call it does not actually call the functions, instead it just returns the name of the function.
-We have to then parse it and then call the function ourselves
+We have to then parse it and then call the function ourselves.
+Therefore in the app.py, **there is separate code to handle the scenario when LLM decides that tool call is required (vs when LLM decides to directly return an output)**

 * The amazing thing about function call is the LLM is not only able to determine which function to call (tool_call.function.name), but it is also able to determine what values to pass to the function as arguments(tool_call.function.arguments)

 * Made a mistake of by defining type of "user_prompt" as number instead of string in the function definition, leading to incorrect result

 * Combined the curriculum tool with rest of the code.
 Entire code given below
 ```